jeffbass/imagezmq/docs/req-vs-pub.rst

 - Receiving hub must explicitly subscribe to each sender.
 - If the receiving hub computer fails or does not receive an image, the sender will not know (since there is no REP sent).
+- If one (or more) of the receiving programs is much slower than the sender, then the slow subscriber can start to build up a ZMQ queue that slows down and can even cause the program to fail.
+This has been an issue for some **imagezmq** users.
+See issue #27, [PUB/SUB] Subscriber slow motion video (queue keeps growing).
+See also the ZMQ documentation about slow subscribers:
+  `ZMQ Slow Subscriber Detection (Suicidal Snail Pattern). <http://zguide.zeromq.org/php:chapter5#toc4>` If you use the PUB/SUB pattern and encounter this Slow Subscriber problem, read Issue #27 and comment there if you come up with a good solution!

 Further reading on messaging patterns
 =====================================